beau-SC-dev/ftechbuyer/README.md

-### Friendtech Cli Tool
+# Friendtech Cli Tool

 Use all of this at your own risk.
-I haven't tested contract mode, and I wrote this in just about 1-2 hours.
+I wrote this quickly.

 Things to potentially change: